martinjankov/wordpress-plugin-boilerplate/README.md

-# WP Codeable Test
+# WordPress Boilerplate Plugin

-This plugin is a starter boiler plugin to help you start with creating your own Wordpress plugin.
+This plugin is a starter boiler plugin to help you start with creating your own WordPress Plugin.

 ## How to use it